 Lacking baseline data hampers the understanding of problems and this WG would consider this issue a primary rationale for trying to establish a culture of data, so that future efforts will hopefully have the opportunity be able to make fact-based decisions.

-When a WGs makes recommendations, it should have a sense of, and recommend accordingly, how to measure the impact of their recommendations.
-Ensuring relevant baseline data is collected and available is critical and should spelled out by WGs and in this way, WGs can play an important role in helping establish a culture of data.
+When WGs makes recommendations, it should have a sense of, and recommend accordingly, how to measure the impact of their recommendations.
+Ensuring relevant baseline data is collected and available is critical and should be spelled out by WGs in this way.
+WGs can play an important role in helping establish a culture of data.

 Determine the relative importance of the problem versus others that may be under consideration by the GNSO Council and the wider community.